janvisharma/project_1340/README.md

 ### Level 1: The Employee Class

-### Level 2: Array of Employee(s)
+### Level 2: Dynamic Vector of Employee(s)
-We have considered using either dynamic arrays or linked lists to store the employee records, and evaluated the pros and cons of each approach.
+We have considered using either dynamic arrays (C++ vector library) or linked lists to store the employee records, and evaluated the pros and cons of each approach.
 We found out that arrays are more suitable for our application due to a couple of reasons:
 - arrays take up less memory space than linked list, and our application may have to deal with a very big number of employees
 - a company does not hire / fire employees at a very high rate such that the ability of linked lists to quickly insert / delete employee records would be underused
 - the application user is likely to be more interested in quickly looking up an employee record, and updating it; this means, a 'random access' approach using arrays would be better

-Hence, a dynamic array has been implemented.
+Hence, a dynamic array using C++ vectors has been implemented.